canelacho/nativescriptVueProgressBar/README.md

 For me this was a simple way to do it, Enjoy it!

+Feel free to use it if you need it, the playground link ["here!"](https://play.nativescript.org/?template=play-vue&id=9ItFYk&v=42)

 If you want to follow me : ["Canelacho's twitter"](https://twitter.com/Canelacho)